 The Endeavour Foundation Endowment Challenge Fund was founded by Endeavour Foundation in 2009 to fund activities which live outside Endeavour Foundation’s normal day-to-day activities.
-The Endeavour Foundation Endowment Challenge Fund was established under a separate Charitable Trust and is governed by an independent Board.
+The Endeavour Foundation Endowment Challenge Fund was established under a separate Trust and is governed by an independent Board.

 The funds administered by the Endeavour Foundation Endowment Challenge Fund are dependent on the generosity of our community, including fundraising events, donations and bequests.
 The Endeavour Foundation Endowment Challenge Fund is a capital-preserved fund, where donations made to the fund are invested and the interest earned is used to support the Endeavour Foundation Endowment Challenge Fund activities.